maccman/juggernaut/README.md

 ##Singleton subscription

 Sometime you need to have only one subscription to a channel, regardless the number of times you call `subscribe`.
 It may be useful when you subscribe in an AJAX callback.
+To do so, you can use `singleSubscribe`.

 jQuery('.user a.follow').live('click', function(event){
   jQuery.post(this.href, function(data, status, xhr){